International Association for the Reunification of the Parthenon Sculptures

-The International Association for the Reunification of the Parthenon Sculptures is a campaign group, which joins various organizations around the world whose primary aim is to bring about the reunification of all the surviving Parthenon Sculptures to Athens, Greece.
+The International Association for the Reunification of the Parthenon Sculptures (IARPS) is a campaign group, which joins various organizations around the world whose primary aim is to bring about the reunification of all the surviving Parthenon Sculptures in Athens, Greece.

 The Association was founded in November 2005 at a meeting in Athens of twelve national reunification organisations and facilitated by the Greek government.